Skip to main content

 We see a similar theory play out in Sovereign Immunity for first responders, like the fire fighters the bystander should call to the scene they witness.
 Sovereign Immunity protects fire fighters from liability because they are putting their lives on the line when they enter a burning building.
 Likewise, Good Samaritan laws are meant to protect people who accidentally commit negligence in the course of trying to help someone.

 For more on liability in emergency responses, visit the links at the beginning of this article for parts two and three.
 And for more education on subrogation, browse our YouTube channel and podcast library for discussions on important topics in subrogation and insurance law.
 Questions or suggestions for a new episode?
-Reach out to Rathbone Group at [email protected] or [email protected].
+Reach out to Rathbone Group at video@rathbonegroup.com or podcast@rathbonegroup.com.